 CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate

-downstream tasks.
-Current mainstream codecs are fixed-frame-rate (FFR), which
+Current mainstream neural speech codecs are fixed-frame-rate (FFR),

-allocate the same number of tokens to every equal-duration slice.
-However, speech
+which allocate the same number of tokens to every equal-duration slice.

-mismatch, we present CodecSlime, a plugin-style method for compressing tempo
+To address this mismatch, we present CodecSlime, a plugin-style method for compressing

-ral redundancy through supporting dynamic frame rate (DFR) on neural speech
+temporal redundancy through supporting dynamic frame rate (DFR) on neural speech codecs.

-the same model architecture and similar bitrates, while other metrics are also
+with the same model architecture and similar bitrates, while other metrics are also competitive.

-competitive.
-CodecSlime also enables flexible trade-offs between reconstruction
+CodecSlime also enables flexible trade-offs between reconstruction quality and bitrate:

 Main Results: Speech Reconstruction